marwolaethblack/pacientsky/README.md

   3. `npm run populate 100` to populate the sqlite3 database with 500 rows of patients.
   4. `npm run server` to start the server at localhost:3110.

+Then just open your browser at `localhost:3110` to view the app.

 Alternatively you can run each of those scripts, in order, yourself.
 After `npm run setup` was run once, only run `npm run server` is needed to start the server.